abavisg/may-vibes-9/README.md

 ---

 ## Architecture
-The project follows a client-server architecture.
-The client is a React application that communicates with the Express.js backend.
-The backend handles API requests, interacts with the database (local PostgreSQL via Drizzle ORM), and communicates with Ollama for AI-powered card generation.
+The project follows a client-server architecture with separated development environments:

+- **Client**: A React application built with Vite, running on port 5173
+- **Server**: An Express.js backend running on port 8080 that handles API requests, database interactions, and AI functionality
+- **API Communication**: The client communicates with the server via HTTP requests with proper CORS configuration
+- **Database**: Local PostgreSQL database accessed via Drizzle ORM
+- **AI Integration**: Ollama for AI-powered card generation

+This architecture allows for independent development and deployment of the client and server components while maintaining efficient communication between them.

 ---